gswallow/kubernetes-talk/README.md

     kubectl port-forward ${pods% *} 18080:18080 -n kube-system

 Point your browser to http://localhost:18080/nginx_status.

+## I'm bored / scope creep / if we have time
+ECS, Kubernetes, etc. offer support for [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+You can use this to kill EC2 instances that, prior, would have been bad candidates for containerization.
+Examples include small couchbase servers, RabbitMQ servers, small database servers.

+I wouldn't put my faith in hosting a large database on an application container volume; persistent or not.

+We will deploy the [AWS EFS](https://github.com/kubernetes-incubator/external-storage/tree/master/aws/efs) external storage provisioner, which automatically provides persistent volumes on demand to pods through a storage class.

+First, we'll create an EFS filesystem in the same AWS region as our Kubernetes cluster.
+When we create the EFS filesystem, we will need to add the master and node security groups to the filesystem's white list.
+Note, also, the mounting instructions to access your new EFS filesystem.

+Next, we will ssh into the bastion host and create a directory to use as an export:

+    kubectl get nodes --show-labels | grep 'role=node' | awk '{print $1}'
+    ssh -A admin@bastion.k8s.$public_domain
+    ssh <pick a node>
+    mkdir efs
+    sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 FS:/ efs sudo mkdir efs/k8s
+    sudo umount efs

+Next, we will create the EFS provisioner:

+    cd examples/volumes
+    ./deploy.sh
+    kubectl describe configmap efs-provisioner
+    kubectl describe deployment efs-provisioner

+And we'll create an EFS consumer:

+    kubectl create -f pod.yaml
+    kubectl describe persistentvolumeclaim efs
+    kubectl describe pod efs-consumer
+    kubectl exec efs-consumer ls /mnt
+    kubectl exec efs-consumer -- df -h /mnt

 ## Where next?
 There's a lot to check out, but here's where I'm going next:

 - RBAC for Kubernetes 1.6+
+  - Can I restrict groups of developers/QA analysts to separate namespaces?
 - [Helm](https://helm.sh/) is a tool you can use to just deploy [apps](https://kubeapps.com/).
+- Auto-scaling!